Royal Marines: Ranks and insignia

 The Royal Marines rank alongside their army equivalents.
 However, when on the books of any HM Ship or Naval Establishment, Royal Marines were subject to the Naval Discipline Act 1957.
 In those circumstances, many officer ranks in the Royal Marines formerly enjoyed greater status.
 Second lieutenants were equivalent to sub lieutenants and ranks from lieutenant to major were considered equivalent to one rank higher (OF-2 to OF-4).
 Lieutenant colonels were considered equivalent to RN captains with less than six years in the rank, and colonels were equivalent to captains with more than six years seniority.
 This state of affairs ended on 1 July 1999, when Royal Marine officer ranks were fully aligned with those of the army.
-Officers in the Royal Marines wear the same insignia as their army counterparts but their insignia is 5/8 in in size (unlike British Army officers whose insignia is 1 in in size).
-Commissioned officers below the rank of colonel wear the initials 'RM' below their rank insignia.
+Officers in the Royal Marines wear the same rank insignia as their army counterparts but their insignia is smaller at 5/8 in in diameter.
+Commissioned officers below the rank of colonel wear the initials "RM" below their rank insignia.

+The entry rank of the Royal Marines from 1923 onwards is Marine, abbreviated to Mne.